markbrlaise/alx-backend/0x03-queuing_system_in_js/README.md

-# queuing system in js
+# queuing system in javascript